The Missing Chapter in the Brochure on the “Pink Promises”

 Using legally rejected claims and seeking external support demonstrates that the purpose was not medical assessment or treatment, but a retaliatory administrative measure to portray the journalist as a fabricated “risk.”

-This becomes especially evident with the role of Christer T. Larsen, who used the term “potential danger” as a tool of coercion.
+This becomes especially evident with the role of doctor, who used the term “potential danger” as a tool of coercion.
 He had previously criticized patients collectively, labeled them unreliable and dishonest, and expressed contempt for the complaint system at the County Governor’s Office in Oslo.
 “Potential danger” was thus used to create artificial internal fear and mobilize staff in support of the measures, particularly after audio recordings revealed multiple breaches of health law.

 “Potential danger” was transformed from a precise medical criterion into an administrative pretext serving a predetermined goal unrelated to medical or psychiatric assessment, but aimed at silencing a journalist exposing internal misconduct.